Heart Gear

 Heart Gear (stylized in all caps) is a Japanese manga series written and illustrated by Tsuyoshi Takaki.
-The series began serialization on Shueisha's Shōnen Jump+ manga website in April 2019, and has been on hiatus since December 2022.
-As of August 2022, the series' individual chapters have been collected into four volumes.
+The series was serialized on Shueisha's Shōnen Jump+ manga website from April 2019 to June 2024, with its individual chapters collected into seven volumes.

 When creating the series, Takaki decided on using a young girl and robot as protagonists in a post-apocalyptic setting in order to write a science fiction manga that is understandable to a wide audience.
 Takaki also used the film Android for inspiration in creating the story and various objects from his everyday life and photos of famous places in creating the setting.

 The series has performed well internationally, especially in France, where its sales have surpassed those of its native country.
 Critical response has generally been positive, with many critics praising the characters, post-apocalyptic setting, and artwork.

 Production

 Takaki was fond of the science fiction genre, so after the completion of Black Torch, Takaki wanted to create a science fiction manga.
 He ultimately chose to make it post-apocalyptic with robots, though he feared that it would be hard for some readers to understand.
 After discussing this with his editor, he ultimately settled on a young girl and a robot as the main protagonists in order to have two separate viewpoints to write from.
 When writing the robots in the series, Takaki recalled being fascinated with the human-like robots from the 1982 American film Android, so he used them as a model when writing the series.

 Takaki initially had trouble with the setting, as he wanted it to seem futuristic at first sight, but at the same time not become pure fantasy.
 In order to achieve this, he used things from his daily life like trees, utility poles, and buildings, along with photos on the internet, particularly those of ruins or famous places as a model.